-And they love to dig
+They love to dig

 Like all terriers, Australian Terriers love to dig.
 If you’re a big fan of your lawn, they may not be the right breed for you.
 Left unattended for too long, the lawn will become his own personal entertainment.
-If you have a naughty digging Australian Terrier read this to find out how to stop digging.
+If you have a naughty digging Australian Terrier, read this to find out how to stop digging.

 They are attached to their family

-Australian Terriers are loyal and very family oriented.
+Australian Terriers are loyal and very family-oriented.
 They tend to gravitate towards the elderly and young children.
 However, they should always be supervised with small children.
 They are not aggressive or snappy, but they don’t enjoy too much rough-housing.

 Australian Terriers are intuitive